-Externally the property stretches to 0.75 of an acre and boasts a mix of formal garden, neatly divided into distinct areas.
+Externally the property stretches to almost an acre and boasts a mix of formal garden, neatly divided into distinct areas.
 At the furthest point, you will find a wildlife pond boasting a bridge crossing the stream that runs to the bottom boundary of the property.

-Double gates provide access into the grounds from the single-track road, opening to gravelled parking and one of the pedestrian accesses to the property.
+Double gates provide access into the grounds from the single-track road (estimated to be around 0.75 of an acre), opening to gravelled parking and one of the pedestrian accesses to the property.
 To one side of the property is a defined paddock area which continues to wrap around to the rear.
 The current owner has implemented some incredibly clever features including a walkway to the middle floor from the rear garden, yet at the same time, ensuring light is provided to all windows on the ground floor.
 You will additionally find a delightful courtyard area to the side of the property which can be accessed from the lounge via external steps, further shaded by the original mill building.

 The original mill building (18' 7" x 27' 7" (5.67m x 8.43m)) is a detached structure with pitch roof and is currently joined to the main property by a wall which has an open arch, an extremely pleasant feature.
 The mill building could relatively easily be converted, with the requisite planning to provide additional bedrooms or other types of accommodation.
 Ample scope too, for a covered walkway to join the two properties together.